HaHaItsCalvin/CHA_Web/README.md

 This ensures that the node modules are installed properly.
 Otherwise, you'll run into errors.

 To run the application --> npm start

+Install the following dependencies to render properly with npm start:
+1) node_modules --> DL'd using "npm install"
+2) Materual-UI --> DL'd using "npm install @material-ui/core"